 We have visited a lot of castles during our travels, but the Predjama castle in Slovenia is definitely the most impressive of all.
 It is well preserved, it is located in a lovely place, but what the most impressive is that it is constructed inside of a cave!

 The Castle was shaped using the natural structure of a cave, fussing the handmade materials with the natural rock walls.
-It is a wonder of architecture and as you can imagine, due to its strategic position and defense, the castle was never conquered in battle.
+It”s wonder of architecture!
+As you can imagine, due to its strategic position and defense, the castle was never conquered in battle.
 In this guide, you will get all the information that you need for visiting this fairytale-like castle! 🙂

 How to get to the Predjama Castle